-A similar effect was later predicted by Hawking \cite{hawking,ilderton2025hawking}, where strong gravitational fields near the event horizon of black holes lead to the creation of particle-antiparticle pairs.
-In this case, the curved spacetime background plays a role analogous to the electric field in the Schwinger effect, giving rise to what is known as Hawking radiation.
-Another famous example, the Unruh effect, can similarly be associated with the appearance of a horizon in the spacetime of a uniformly accelerated observer \cite{PhysRevD.7.2850, Davies_1975, PhysRevD.14.870}.
-The success of quantum field theory in curved spacetimes in predicting Hawking radiation has inspired further studies in the emerging field of gravity analogs, including optical \cite{opt1,opt2} and acoustic \cite{acou1,acou2} analogs of black holes, as well as black hole analogs in condensed matter systems \cite{analog_graphene, photonic_chip}.
+A related effect was later predicted by Hawking \cite{hawking}, where strong gravitational fields near the event horizon of black holes lead to the creation of particle-antiparticle pairs, giving rise to what is known as Hawking radiation.
+There, the curved spacetime background plays a role analogous to the electric field in the Schwinger effect.
+Similarly, the Unruh effect can be associated with the appearance of a horizon in the spacetime of a uniformly accelerated observer \cite{PhysRevD.7.2850, Davies_1975, PhysRevD.14.870}.
+The success of quantum field theory in curved spacetimes in predicting Hawking radiation has inspired further studies in the emerging field of gravity analogues, including optical \cite{opt1,opt2} and acoustic \cite{acou1,acou2} versions of black holes, as well as black hole analogues in condensed matter systems \cite{analog_graphene, photonic_chip}.

-In the context of studying pair production in strong electromagnetic fields in flat spacetimes, computational quantum field theory (CQFT) has proven successful in studying the creation of electron-positron pairs resulting from colliding laser pulses where the calculation of electron and positron densities is performed by evolving the fermionic vacuum state in the presence of a time-dependent background field \cite{grobe_intro,grobe_arb,grobe_enhance,grobe_phase}.
-CQFT has also been successful in understanding the dynamics of Klein tunneling \cite{ours_fstq_klein_1,ours_fstq_klein_2,ours_qft_klein} and has provided insights into the tunneling time problem \cite{ours_strictly_local,ours_tun_comp}.
-The extension of the framework of CQFT to curved spacetime seems natural given this success, and is the subject of this work.
-Indeed, doing so would align the CQFT framework with recent studies of pair creation in combined electromagnetic and gravitational fields \cite{PhysRevD.98.045015, Chen:2012zn, Frob:2014zka, PhysRevD.52.3742, Garriga:1994bm}.
+In the context of strong electromagnetic fields, computational quantum field theory (CQFT) has proven successful in studying pair creation resulting from colliding laser pulses where the created particle densities are obtained by evolving the fermionic vacuum state in the presence of a time-dependent background field \cite{grobe_intro,grobe_arb,grobe_enhance,grobe_phase}.
+CQFT has also shed light on the dynamics of Klein tunneling \cite{ours_fstq_klein_1,ours_fstq_klein_2,ours_qft_klein} and provided insights into the tunneling time problem \cite{ours_strictly_local,ours_tun_comp}.
+The extension of CQFT to curved spacetime seems natural given this success, and is the subject of this work.
+Doing so would align the CQFT framework with recent studies of pair creation in combined electromagnetic and gravitational fields \cite{PhysRevD.98.045015, Chen:2012zn, Frob:2014zka, PhysRevD.52.3742, Garriga:1994bm}.